mgajda/less-arbitrary/towards-better-union.md

 all rows, which is represented by escaping the `beyond` set whenever there is an uneven number of columns.
-Row constraint remains valid only if both constraint describe record of the same length, otherwise we yield `RowTop` to indicate that it is no longer valid.
+Row constraint remains valid only if both constraint describe the record of the same length; otherwise, we yield `RowTop` to indicate that it is no longer valid.
 In other words, `RowConstraint` is a *levitated semilattice*[@levitated-lattice]^[_Levitated lattice_ is created by appending distinct `bottom` and `top` to a set that does not possess them by itself.] with a neutral element over the content type